ericdequ/Sports/data/blog/Basketball/Tricks/the_fadeaway_scoring_with_separation.md

 ## The Fadeaway: Scoring with Separation

 The fadeaway shot in basketball is an art form, combining skill, strategy, and precision.
 It's a move that has been popularized by legends like Michael Jordan, admired for its effectiveness in creating separation from defenders.
-In this article, we'll dive deep into the mechanics of the fadeaway shot, examining its execution, the benefits it brings to a player's arsenal, and how coaches can help players master this iconic move.
+In this article, well dive deep into the mechanics of the fadeaway shot, examining its execution, the benefits it brings to a player's arsenal, and how coaches can help players master this iconic move.

 ### What is a Fadeaway?